kekse1/scripts/README.md

 own **Token** (a file) included in the HTTP request header.
 This massively increases the speed of your downloads (and maybe more).

+Expects either a URL or a file with a list of URLs as parameter.
+Depends on `wget`.

 ### [`nightlounge`.sh](sh/nightlounge.sh)
 Downloads a Stream until the `DURATION` is reached (then `wget` will be stopped).
 I use this script for my daily download of the 'BigFM Nightlounge' podcast.